beezwax/bzBond/README.md

 #### Works on server!

-With bzBond-server installed on FileMaker/Claris Server the script will work on the Server without any changes.
+With bzBond-server installed on FileMaker/Claris Server the script will work on the server without any changes.

 ### Easily compile to a single file